1. Know Your Options

 4. Stay positive & keep a calm mind

-This is more achievable if you have tools handy at your disposal!
+A peaceful birth is more achievable if you have tools handy at your disposal!
 It will assist in creating a peaceful environment, and help you feel in control even if your birthing journey takes a turn.
 Affirmation boards and visualisations are great tools, as are self-hypnosis techniques.
 Remember – it’s ok if you lose your calm, you can get it back!

 5. Birth support partner